Chlamydia

 • Unusual pain or bleeding during or after sex

-Some symptoms in men may include:
+Some symptoms in people with penises may include:

 • A cloudy or milky discharge from the penis